sergejsha/pinned-section-listview/README.md

              }
         }

  That's all.
 You are done!
-A working example can also be found in `examples` folder.
+A working example can also be found in `example` folder.

 License
 =======